BlueAccords/blog-app-in-many-stacks/back-ends/rails-rest/README.md

   	bundle exec rspec

 A sample Postman collection is provided [here](../api-resources/rest/blog-app-rest.json.postman_collection) that you can import and use for testing the API.
-You will need to make sure you setup a 'blog-app-rails-rest' environment via postman and set a value for 'token' that you can get from the sign-in endpoint in postman.
-This will be used for authorization in future requests.
+You will need to create/use a postman environment called 'auto-token' and use the sign-in endpoint via postman.
+This will set your token via a 'test' for all future requests that need it.
+See [environments](https://www.getpostman.com/docs/environments) and [tests](https://www.getpostman.com/docs/writing_tests) for more info.

 ### Documentation